-- Remove the main silencer. ( p.
-41)
+- Remove the main silencer. (p.
+42)

-- Remove all screws from the main silencer.
-Remove locking cap 1 and outer tube 2. - Pull the glass fiber yarn filling 6 from the inner tube 6. - Clean the parts that are to be reinstalled. - Mount the new glass fiber yarn filling 3 on the inner tube. - Slide the outer tube 2 over the glass fiber yarn filling. - Insert locking cap 1 into the outer tube. - Mount and tighten all screws.
+- Remove all screws from the main silencer. - Remove protection cap and O-ring •. - Remove outer tube 3 and 0-ring 4. - Pull the glass fiber yarn filling from the inner tube 6. - Clean the parts that are to be reinstalled. - Mount the new glass fiber yarn filling 6 on the inner tube. - Slide the O-ring 4 and the outer tube 3 over the glass fiber yarn filling. - Insert the O-ring 2 and the protection cap 1 into the outer tube. - Mount and tighten all screws.

 Install the main silencer. ( p.
-41)
+43)

-11.31 Removing the fuel tank 🔌
+11.33 Removing the fuel tank 🔏

 - Never refuel the vehicle near open flames or burning cigarettes, and always switch off the engine first.
 Be careful that no fuel is spilt, especially on hot vehicle components.
-Clean up spilt fuel immediately. - Fuel in the fuel tank expands when warm and can escape if the tank is overfilled.
-See the notes on refueling.
+Clean up spilt fuel immediately. - The fuel in the fuel tank expands when warm and may emerge if overfilled.
+Follow the instructions on refueling.

-B00420-10
+C00166-10

-Avoid contact between fuel and skin, eyes and clothing.
-Do not inhale fuel vapors.
-If fuel gets into your eyes, rinse immediately with water and contact a doctor.
-Wash affected skin areas immediately with soap and water.
-If fuel is swallowed, contact a doctor immediately.
-Change clothing that has come into contact with fuel.
-Store fuel in a suitable canister according to regulations and keep it out of the reach of children.
+Fuel must not come into contact with the skin, eyes, or clothing.
+Do not breathe in the fuel vapors.
+If contact occurs with the eyes, rinse with water immediately and contact a physician.
+Immediately clean contaminated areas on the skin with soap and water.
+If fuel is swallowed, contact a physician immediately.
+Change clothing that is contaminated with fuel.
+Store fuel properly in a suitable canister and keep away from children.

-- Remove the seat. ( p.
-38)
+Remove the seat. ( p.
+39)

-- Disconnect electric plug-in connection of the fuel pump. - Thoroughly clean the plug-in connection of the fuel line using compressed air.
+Unplug connector • of the fuel pump.

+- Thoroughly clean the plug-in connection of the fuel line using compressed air.